HardikSheth1717/devops-projects/Projects/Project_1_Deployment_On_Single_Server_With_PM2/README.md

 Now, before executing the playbook, you have to change the values of the Ansible variables in `variables.yaml` file.
 Mainly, you have to change `rds_host`, `nestapi_url` and `host_site_name`.
 All other variables are optional.
 You will get `rds_host` from Terraform's output variables.

+<i>Note: I have hosted my applications on the domain https://semaphore-technologies.com in this tutorial.
+If you want to access your website with just IP address then you have to modify `nestapi_url` and `host_site_name` parameters and replace them with your IP address.</i>

 Once you update the variables according to your needs, execute below command to run the playbook.

 ```